dolthub/dolt/doc/decent/about-noms.md

 Noms stores data in the blockstore of your choice.
 For example you could back Noms with a decentralized blockstore like IPFS.
 In this configuration, read and write load is spread throughout the network.
-Noms could instead be backed by S3, so that you can sync to centralized servers if necessary.
+If for some reason you wanted to sync to a centralized service you could do that to (for example, S3).

-Your application uses a Go client library to interact with Noms data.
+Your application uses a [Go client library](https://github.com/attic-labs/noms/blob/master/doc/go-tour.md) to interact with Noms data.
 There is also a command-line interface for working with data and initial support for a GraphQL-based query language.

 Some additional features include:
-* Versioning: noms is git-like, so it’s easy to use, compare, or revert to older database versions
+* **Versioning**: noms is git-like, so it’s easy to use, compare, or revert to older database versions
-* Efficient diffs: diffing even huge datasets is efficient due to noms’ use of a novel BTree-like data structure called a [Prolly Tree](../intro.md#prolly-trees-probabilistic-b-trees)
+* **Efficient diffs**: diffing even huge datasets is efficient due to noms’ use of a novel BTree-like data structure called a [Prolly Tree](../intro.md#prolly-trees-probabilistic-b-trees)
-* Efficient storage: data are chunked and content-addressable, so there is exactly one copy of each chunk in the database, shared by other data that reference it.
+* **Efficient storage**: data are chunked and content-addressable, so there is exactly one copy of each chunk in the database, shared by other data that reference it.
 Small changes to massive data structures always result in small operations.
-* Verifiable: The entire database rolls up to a single 20-byte hash that uniquely represents the database at that moment - anyone can verify that a particular database hashes to the same value
+* **Verifiable**: The entire database rolls up to a single 20-byte hash that uniquely represents the database at that moment - anyone can verify that a particular database hashes to the same value